 The main objective of the Employment Projections (EP) program is to provide estimated employment and occupational trends over a 10-year projection period.
-The employment projections are developed in a series of six steps that examine: the labor force, aggregate economic growth, commodity final demand, input-output, industry output and employment, and finally occupational employment and openings.
+The employment projections are developed in a series of six steps that examine: the labor force, aggregate economic growth, commodity final demand, input-output, industry output and employment, and occupational employment and openings.
 Each step is based on separate procedures, models, and related assumptions.
 Together, the six components provide the analytical framework used to develop the detailed employment projections.
-The following are brief discussions of key concepts.
+The following are explanations of key concepts.

 The Current Population Survey (CPS) provides the historical labor force data.
-The labor force consists of individuals aged 16 or older who are employed or unemployed.
+The labor force consists of individuals age 16 or older who are employed or unemployed.
 People with jobs are employed.
 People who are jobless are unemployed if they are available to work and have actively looked for work in the prior 4 weeks or are waiting to be recalled to a job from which they have been temporarily laid off.
 Any person who is neither employed nor unemployed is not in the labor force.
-The labor force participation rate is the ratio of the number in the labor force to the civilian noninstitutional population aged 16 or older.
+The labor force participation rate is the ratio of the number in the labor force to the civilian noninstitutional population age 16 or older.
 Labor force participation rates may be calculated by demographic categories, including age, sex, and race.

 National income and product accounts (NIPAs) are provided by the Bureau of Economic Analysis (BEA) within the Department of Commerce.
 The NIPAs are a national accounting framework to track economic activity within the United States.
 The EP program uses the NIPAs in analyzing historical macroeconomic activity and to project the overall aggregate economic trend.
 One component of the NIPAs is the aggregate gross domestic product (GDP), also known as final demand.
 The NIPAs also provide more detailed information on final demand, which EP uses to estimate commodity based final demand in the context of an input-output system.

-EP uses the input-output (IO) accounting framework to model the relationship between final demand, employment, and occupational data.1 The input-output accounting framework tracks the flow of intermediate goods and services in the production of final goods and services.
+EP uses the input-output accounting framework to model the relationship between final demand, employment, and occupational data.1 The input-output accounting framework tracks the flow of intermediate goods and services in the production of final goods and services.
 The input-output data are provided by BEA and are an important component in producing the NIPAs.
-Through the IO system, EP can estimate the employment level required to produce a given level of final demand.
+Through the input-output system, EP can estimate the employment level required to produce a given level of final demand.

-In addition to projecting employment change, EP also projects occupational separations, an estimate of the number of workers who will leave an occupation due to retirement, career changes, or other factors.
+In addition to projecting employment change, EP also projects occupational separations, an estimate of the number of workers who will leave an occupation because of retirement, career changes, or other factors.
 When combined with projections of employment change, this provides an estimate of opportunities for new workers to enter an occupation.
 These estimates of occupational openings are used for career information and workforce development purposes to give a more complete picture of the demand for workers.